 Moea o teng o ile oa hlokahala mme motho ea fetoha moea o phelang, who had knowledge of good and evil.

-We read about the relationship between God and Able, Enoch, Noah, Abrahama, Isaka, Jakobo, Josefa, etc.
+We read about the relationship between God and Abel, Enoch, Noah, Abrahama, Isaka, Jakobo, Josefa, etc.

 They all walked with God after His will, while God had not given them His law yet.
 But they listened to His words and believed His words and walked in Kutlo to His words.

-Leha ho le joalo, we also read about Cain, Esau, bara ba Modimo, batho, who lived in Noah’s age, the inhabitants of Sodoma le Gomora, etc. They all lived their own lives after the will, ditakatso, and desires of their flesh in disobedience to God’s words.
+Leha ho le joalo, we also read about Cain, Esau, bara ba Modimo, the people that lived in the time of Noah’, the inhabitants of Sodoma le Gomora, etc. They all lived their own lives after the will, ditakatso, and desires of their flesh in disobedience to God’s words.

 Modimo o fane ka molao wa Hae

-We read about God’s people, who lived in Egypt under the oppression of Pharaoh for 400 lilemo, and how God saved them.
-God heard their cry and chose Moses, as His representative to redeem His people out of Egypt and from the oppression of Pharaoh.
+We read about God’s people that lived in Egypt under the oppression of Pharaoh for 400 years and how God saved them.
+God heard their cry and chose Moses as His representative to redeem His people out of Egypt and from the oppression of Pharaoh.

 Bakeng sa 400 lilemo, they lived after Pharaoh’s will and according to the Egyptian setso, Boitšoaro, and rituals and worshiped idols.